dionyziz/arbitrum/docs/sol_contract_docs/md_docs/arb-bridge-eth/rollup/facets/AbsRollupUserFacet.md

 ### `createChallenge(address payable[2] stakers, uint256[2] nodeNums, bytes32[2] executionHashes, uint256[2] proposedTimes, uint256[2] maxMessageCounts)` (external)

-Start a challenge between the given stakers over the node created by the first staker assuming that the two are staked on conflicting nodes
+Start a challenge between the given stakers over the node created by the first staker assuming that the two are staked on conflicting nodes.
+N.B.: challenge creator does not necessarily need to be one of the two asserters.

 - `stakers`: Stakers engaged in the challenge.
 The first staker should be staked on the first node